 "Those who fly far and frequently are also exposed to high amounts of radiation, with one study showing that commercial air crew's having more exposure than nuclear power workers," notes Newsweek's writeup of the study.
 If you travel round trip from New York City to Tokyo seven times a year or the equivalent, you've probably exceeded official radiation limits.

 3. Your immune system will be weaker

 Being in close proximity to all your germy fellow travelers can't be great for your health, but it's actually the effect that jet lag has on your immune system that's more likely to get you sick.
 Travel-related exhaustion "can even switch off genes that are linked to the immune system," Cohen writes in the research.

 It's hard to hit the gym when you're always hustling to catch a plane (or recovering from a tiring trip).
 Plus, plane and airport food isn't known for its healthfulness (and all those mini alcoholic drinks do add up), so it'll come as no huge surprise to you that frequent travelers are prone to obesity--though simple countermeasures like packing healthy snacks and making sure to work out on the road can limit the negative effects of being a road warrior.

 5. You'll be more stressed

-Racking up frequent flyer miles isn’t just rough on your body, it’s rough on your mind as well, Cohen argues.
+Racking up frequent flyer miles is rough not just on your body, but on your mind as well, Cohen argues.
 "The disruption of the circadian rhythm from jet lag affects mood, judgment, and concentration for up to six days," Cohen notes.
-No wonder then that one study found World Bank employees who travelled frequently made three times more claims to their medical insurance for psychological issues compared to colleagues who didn’t travel.
+No wonder then that one study found World Bank employees who traveled frequently made three times more claims to their medical insurance for psychological issues compared with colleagues who didn't travel.